GAM-team/GAM/docs/Chrome-Policies.md

     Allow the Web Serial API on these sites.
 List of URLs that specify websites that will be allowed to ask users to grant them access to the serial ports.
 Prefix domain with [*.] to include subdomains.
   serialBlockedForUrls: TYPE_LIST
     Block the Web Serial API on these sites.
 List of URLs patterns that specify which websites can't ask users to grant them access to a serial port.
 Prefix domain with [*.] to include subdomains.

+chrome.users.WebSqlAccess: Force WebSQL to be enabled.
+  webSqlAccess: TYPE_BOOL
+    true: Force WebSQL to be enabled.
+    false: Allow WebSQL to be disabled by a Chrome flag.

 chrome.users.WebSqlInThirdPartyContextEnabled: WebSQL in third-party context.
   webSqlInThirdPartyContextEnabled: TYPE_BOOL